ebarbudo/MappingSPSCGRA/README.md

 ## Specification Files

 The inputs of the tool are a couple of specification file.
-Some examples of this are in the folder configfiles/
+Some examples of these files are in the folder configfiles/.

+General specifications for the files:
+* All comments should start with #
+* Each line should finish with a ;

 ### Application specification file